Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 The Catch infinite scroll plugin is compatible with WordPress version 5.7 or higher and has 20k active installations.

-Pricing: Available for free on WordPress.org.
-Whereas the Catch Infinite Scroll PRO is priced at $24.99 for a 1-year license.
+Pricing: Free on WordPress.org.
+Whereas the Catch Infinite Scroll PRO costs $24.99 for a 1-year license.

 Read More: Elementor Stuck on Loading Screen?
 Here’s How to Fix It